harshprit2004/Python-Minor-Project/README.md

 - `resume_builder.py` - Main application file.
 - `README.md` - This file.

-## 📷 Preview

-> Real-time preview of your resume on the right-hand panel while entering your information.

 ## 📦 Output

 A downloadable `.pdf` resume file saved locally or through temporary download link.